 TESS is funded by the Social, Behavioral, and Economic Sciences Directorate of the National Science Foundation.

-Jeremy Freese of Northwestern University and James Druckman of Northwestern University are the current Principal Investigators.
+Jeremy Freese of Stanford University and James Druckman of Northwestern University are the current Principal Investigators.
 A multidisciplinary team of Associate PI's assists Freese and Druckman in managing TESS.
 The team includes an accomplished and diverse roster of over 65 Associate PIs from across the social sciences.
 Team members span several generations and multiple disciplinary boundaries, and each member has established a reputation in his or her respective field.
 Most importantly, they share our enthusiasm for this project.

 General population experiments allow investigators to assign representative subject populations to experimental conditions of their choosing.
 TESS uses Internet technology to present randomly selected respondents with experimental stimuli of some kind.
 These stimuli can take any form; thus far, general population experiments have used systematic variation in the information that is given to respondents, alterations in question wording, pictorial stimuli, and differing incentives and instructions, just to name a few possibilities.

 General Population Experiments are intended to combine the strengths of experimental and survey designs in supporting causal inferences in the social sciences.
 Surveys provide an efficient and well-studied means of gathering descriptive information about populations.
 There are, however, often substantial obstacles to drawing strong causal inferences from conventional survey data.
 Over the years, many have hoped that advances in statistical methods would help scholars use such survey data to "partial out" or control for all plausible rival interpretations of a potentially causal relationship.
 Despite massive advances in statistical methods over the years, few people are as optimistic today that statistics can solve all such causal inference problems.